-Genesis Medtech Group Raises Significant Growth Investment In Latest Round Of Series B Financing
+Genesis Medtech Group Raises Significant Growth Investment in Latest Round of Series B Financing

-SINGAPORE, MAY 24, 2021 – Genesis MedTech Group (“Genesis”), a leading medical device company, today announced it has completed its Series B round, raising significant growth financing.
+SINGAPORE, May 25, 2021 - (ACN Newswire) - Genesis MedTech Group ("Genesis"), a leading medical device company, today announced it has completed its Series B round, raising significant growth financing.
 General Atlantic, a leading global growth equity firm, led the funding with participation from CITIC Capital and others.
 The majority of shareholders from Series A followed up with additional investments.
 Lefei Sun, Managing Director and Head of Healthcare for China at General Atlantic, will join the Genesis Board of Directors.

 Meeting Needs Where They Are